So, you’ve got this shiny blog of yours and you’re thinking, “How much is this thing really worth?”

 Don’t just pump out post after post – spend time creating quality content that provides real value to your readers.
 Because when you offer something of value, people will come, and they’ll stick around.

-Blogging is a marathon, not a sprint.
-It can take up to a year – yeah, you heard me right, a whole year – before you see a single penny from your blog.
+It can take years before you see a single penny from your blog.
 And once you do start earning, it might take another year before those earnings start to stabilize.

 And even then, you’re not done.